-Term Meaning Adhesive Any substance capable of holding materials together by surface attachment Castor A small wheel which can rotate through 360 deg attached to the underside of furniture, wheel chairs, shopping trolleys and other objects to make them easier to move.
+Term Meaning Adhesive Any substance capable of holding materials together by surface attachment.
+Castor A small wheel which can rotate through 360 degrees attached to the underside of furniture, wheel chairs, shopping trolleys and other objects to make them easier to move.
 Clearance hole A hole drilled slightly larger than the shank of a screw, bolt or nail.
 Coach screw A heavy-duty wood screw with a square or hexagonal head.
 Compatibility The ability of two or more materials to perform together without any ill effects.
-Corrosion The disintegration or wearing away of a metal product usually as a result of a chemical reaction Countersink To enlarge the top of a screw hole to allow the head of the screw sit flush or below the surface of a material.
+Corrosion The disintegration or wearing away of a metal product usually as a result of a chemical reaction.
+Countersink To enlarge the top of a screw hole to allow the head of the screw sit flush or below the surface of a material.
 Durability The ability of a material to withstand the effects of decay over a period of time.
-Galvanising A zinc coating applied to the surface of iron and steel products to protect against corrosion Job specifications A detailed and exact statement of particulars identifying materials, dimensions and instructions for a project to be built, installed or manufactured.
-Nail The family of timber fasteners made from extruded wire Nail plate A pressed metal plate with protruding prongs used to strengthen timber joints.
-Pot life The amount of time an adhesive remains suitable for its intended use.
+Galvanising A zinc coating applied to the surface of iron and steel products to protect against corrosion.
+Job specifications A detailed and exact statement of particulars identifying materials, dimensions and instructions for a project to be built, installed or manufactured.
+Nail The family of timber fasteners made from extruded wire.
+Nail plate A pressed metal plate with protruding prongs used to strengthen timber joints.
 Screw A tapered or cylindrical fixing pin with a slotted head and a raised spiral surface which bites into the surrounding timber as it is driven in.
 Specifications A detailed written set of requirements which identify the extent, standard and quality of work to be carried out.
-Stainless steel A corrosion resistant steel alloy containing a high percentage of chromium Working Drawings The set of precise scale drawings with dimensions, details and notes which provide sufficient information to allow a project to be constructed accurately.
+Stainless steel A corrosion resistant steel alloy containing a high percentage of chromium.
+Working drawings The set of precise scale drawings with dimensions, details and notes which provide sufficient information to allow a project to be constructed accurately.